diogodcarvalho/PlasmaTomoML/COMPASS/M/README.md

       - `COMPARE/` directory with .png files for all the validation set tomograms, will be stored inside `save_path`
     - Notes:
       - Only the validation set is used
-      - If you only wish to calculate the quality metrics run `calc_metrics.py`

 <p align="center">
   <img src=https://github.com/diogodcarvalho/PlasmaTomoML/blob/master/COMPASS/M/README_examples/COMPASS_10160_1.231.png width="700"/>